AnderbergE/mWorld/README.md

 _global.js -   Holds most globals in the game.
 Such as for events, states, subgames and font.
 Creates global: 'GLOBAL'.
 _language.js - Holds language operations and default language.
 Creates global: 'LANG'.
 _pubsub -      Event system, publication-subscription kind.
 Creates global: 'EventSystem'. game.js -      Sets up and boots the game.
 Creates globals: 'game', 'player'. backend.js -   All backend communication is executed in this file, just call the proper function.
 Creates global: 'Backend'. player.js -    Handles the player related data, such as agent type and water amount. logger.js -    Takes care of results logging, sends it via backend when relevant.
 Relies on events to work. utils.js -     Common objects, functions and object extensions.

 SUBGAME/STATE FILES (folder states):
 Subgame.js -    Super class for subgames, holds the core functions.
 See more documentation in the file.
-NumberPanelSubgame.js - Holds shared functions for games that rely on number panels.
+NumberGame.js - Holds shared functions for games that has a single number as target.
+See more documentation in the file.
 DebugState.js - Used for easy access to the games and their properties.
 Should not be available in final game.
 - The rest of the files are self-explanatory.
 - First time procedure:  EntryState -> AgentSetupState -> GardenState -> Subgame + [A subgame] -> (back to GardenState).
 - Normal game procedure: EntryState -> GardenState -> Subgame + [A subgame] -> (back to GardenState).